AdobeDocs/target-learn.en/help/mobile-v4/feature-flagging.md

 ## Create an Activity

 Now let's create an A/B Test activity with that offer.
 For detailed steps on creating an activity see the previous lesson.
 The activity will only need one audience for this example.
 In a live scenario, you may want to build out specific custom audiences for specific feature roll-outs, then set the activity to use those audiences.
-In this example, we'll just allocate to a percentage of all users.
+In this example, we'll just allocate traffic 50/50 (50% to visitors who would see the feature updates, and 50% to visitors who would see a standard experience).
 Here is the configuration for the activity:

 1. Name the Activity "Feature Flag"
 1. Select the "wetravel_feature_flag_recs" location